Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Computing Voronoi vertices

 In this section we consider the more general scenario of Theorem~\ref{thm:tri-extended}, where there is a single red site $r$, a single green site $g$, and a set $B$ of blue sites that are on some hole $\H$.
-The goal is to find the trichromatic vertices of $\VD^*(r,g,B)$, under the currently assigned weights; by a \emph{trichromatic vertex} of $\VD^*(r,g,b)$ we mean a primal face with at least one vertex in $\Vor(r)$ (a red vertex), at least one vertex in $\Vor(g)$ (a green vertex), and at least one vertex in $\Vor(b)$, for some $b\in B$ (a blue vertex).
+Recall the definition of $\VD^*(r,g,B)$ provided just before the statement of Theorem~\ref{thm:tri-extended}.
+The goal is to find the trichromatic vertices of $\VD^*(r,g,B)$, under the currently assigned weights; by a \emph{trichromatic vertex} of $\VD^*(r,g,B)$ we mean a primal face with at least one vertex in $\Vor(r)$ (a red vertex), at least one vertex in $\Vor(g)$ (a green vertex), and at least one vertex in $\Vor(b)$, for some $b\in B$ (a blue vertex).
 Handling this situation is similar to the simpler case of three individual sites, but requires several modifications.
 Note that, by creating a ``super-blue'' site inside $\H$, and by connecting it to all the blue sites, Lemma~\ref{lem:2vvert} still holds, so, as in the simpler case, there are at most two trichromatic vertices.

 Next, Lemma~\ref{lem:Delta-consecutive} still holds, but its proof needs a slight modification because Lemma~\ref{lem:bicycle} might not apply.
 Instead, we need to use Lemma~\ref{lem:GBcycle}, which only guarantees that $\beta^*(g,B)$ is a non-self-crossing cycle, which might pass multiple times through $\H^*$.